Science for Peace and Security Programme

 Below are selected highlights of the SPS Programme’s flagship activities.

 - In response to terrorist threats, the SPS Programme is supporting the DEXTER (Detection of EXplosives and firearms to counter TERrorism) Consortium.
-DEXTER is a multinational ‘top-down’ initiative run by a consortium of 11 laboratories and research institutes from NATO member countries (France, Italy, Germany, the Netherlands) and partner countries (Ukraine, Finland, the Republic of Korea and Serbia).
+DEXTER is a multinational ‘top-down’ initiative run by 11 laboratories and research institutes from NATO member countries (Finland, France, Italy, Germany, the Netherlands) and partner countries (Ukraine, the Republic of Korea and Serbia).
 Launched in 2019, it aims to develop an integrated and affordable sensor-fusion system able to detect explosives and firearms in public places, remotely and in real time.
 As an alternative to random searches on moving pedestrians or crowd management through multiple checkpoints, DEXTER’s final product will allow the identification of carriers of firearms and explosives without affecting passengers’ traffic in mass transit scenarios, such as subway stations, train stations and airports, as well as mass gathering venues.
+A one-month trial demonstrating the application of the three integrated DEXTER technologies was successfully completed in a subway station in Rome, Italy in May 2022.

 - Through its innovative activities in the field of security-related advanced technology, the SPS Programme is aligned with NATO’s efforts to maintain its technological edge.
 In particular, the Programme is supporting research and development projects as well as knowledge-sharing in fields relevant to the ongoing discussions on emerging and disruptive technologies, such as quantum technologies, autonomy, artificial intelligence and machine learning, as well as bio-engineering and human enhancement.
 Moreover, SPS activities engage researchers from NATO member and partner countries in activities investigating topics such as data science, communication systems, sensing and detection, advanced materials and technological convergence.